Riddells Creek

 Riddells Creek features high concentrations of family households, with a fairly typical median household size

 Family households account for 82.4% of all households, including 41.0% couples with children, 31.1% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 17.6%, with lone person households making up 16.3% and group households comprising 1.4%.
+Non-family households constitute the remaining 17.6%, with lone person households at 16.3% and group households comprising 1.4% of the total.
 The median household size is 2.8 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households